What can you buy with cryptocurrency? A guide

-The UK beauty retailer Lush takes crypto as a form of payment on its website, while among others, Starbucks and Whole Foods Market have begun to accept cryptocurrency payments in bitcoin, ether, bitcoin cash and gemini dollars.
+The UK beauty retailer Lush takes crypto as a form of payment on its website while, among others, Starbucks and Whole Foods Market have begun to accept cryptocurrency payments in bitcoin, ether, bitcoin cash and gemini dollars.

-Cars and crypto; when Lambo?
+Cars and crypto: when Lambo?

-The electric car manufacturer’s chief executive, Elon Musk, has long been an advocate of cryptocurrency and in the early months of 2021, you could buy a vehicle from Tesla with bitcoin.
-However, because of concerns over the environmental impact of bitcoin mining, which sees large numbers of computers working to solve increasingly complex mathematical equations and using massive amounts of electricity to do so, the company stopped taking crypto as a method of payment in May 2021.
+The electric car manufacturer’s chief executive, Elon Musk, has long been an advocate of cryptocurrency, and in the early months of 2021 you could buy a vehicle from Tesla with bitcoin.
+However, due to concerns over the environmental impact of bitcoin mining, which sees large numbers of computers working to solve increasingly complex mathematical equations and using huge amounts of electricity to do so, the company stopped taking crypto as a method of payment in May 2021.

 A crypto house?

 For a start, mortgage bankers must report any deposit that seems to be either too large or an odd figure.
 Many crypto payments fall into this category, meaning there is a need for more documentation which can, in turn, make the house-buying process slower than it might otherwise be.

-The bank said, “We do not purchase loans originated by other lenders through our correspondent channel if such funds were used for the down payment or closing costs, due to additional complexities associated with ensuring compliance with our validation and documentation requirements.”
+The bank said: “We do not purchase loans originated by other lenders through our correspondent channel if such funds were used for the downpayment or closing costs, due to additional complexities associated with ensuring compliance with our validation and documentation requirements.”

-On the other hand, Veterans United said it was seeing more people wanting to use crypto to buy homes, with vice president Chris Birk saying: “At the end of the day, it’s another asset source converted into dollars.”
+On the other hand, Veterans United told Yahoo Money that it was seeing more people wanting to use crypto to buy homes, with vice-president Chris Birk saying: “At the end of the day, it’s another asset source converted into dollars.”

 Depending on the exchange, yes.
 You sell your crypto for fiat currency and you should be able to withdraw it from your crypto wallet.

 It all depends on what you mean.
 If you mean can it be used like real money, then the answer is yes, it can be, depending on who you are dealing with.
 If you mean is it worth real money, then yes, although the prices can be extremely volatile.

-If you want to buy cryptocurrency, why not try currency.com?
-Remember to do your research, never invest more than you can afford to lose, and that prices can go down as well as up.
+Do always conduct your own research, never invest more than you can afford to lose, and remember that prices can go down as well as up.